lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

 TODO

-Adapted from the ["Wayland Architecture"](https://wayland.freedesktop.org/architecture.html) document...
+_Do we need overlapping or tiled windows on PinePhone?_

+_Do we need to need to decorate PinePhone windows with a title bar and minimise / maximise / close buttons?_

+_Do we even need any windows on PinePhone?_

+No!
+Because each PinePhone app takes control of the entire screen!

 I lied about Wayland being New Underwear...
 It's not really that New!

-Now much simpler

-No window decorations

-No windows in fact

-Everything runs fullscreen
+Adapted from the ["Wayland Architecture"](https://wayland.freedesktop.org/architecture.html) document...

 # Wayland EGL and OpenGL ES